The Shape of Thurston's Master Teapot: Introduction

-The caption for Thurston's image \cite[Figure 1.1]{thurston} states that the image shows the roots of the defining polynomials for "a sample of about $10^7$ postcritically finite quadratic maps of the interval with postcritical orbit of length $\leq 80$."
-We suspect that Thurston's image shows only roots of superattracting tent maps, i.e. shows $\Omega_2$ and not $\Omega_2^{pre}$ (c.f.
-Figures \ref{fig:thurston_set}, \ref{fig:preperiodic}).
+The caption of Thurston's image \cite[Figure 1.1]{thurston} states that the image shows the roots of the defining polynomials for "a sample of about $10^7$ postcritically finite quadratic maps of the interval with postcritical orbit of length $\leq 80$."
+We suspect, based on visual comparison of plots, that Thurston's image shows only roots of critically periodic tent maps, i.e. shows $\Omega_2^{cp}$ and not $\Omega_2^{pcf}$ (c.f.
+Figure \ref{fig:overlay}).

-A uniform $\lambda$-expander is a continuous, piecewise linear self-map of an interval such that the slope of each piece is either $\lambda$ or $-\lambda$ (by convention, $\lambda > 0$).
-Thanks to a theorem of Thurston and Milnor, from the point of view of topological entropy, it suffices to consider uniform expanders: \begin{theorem} \cite[Theorem 7.4]{MilnorThurston} Every continuous self-map $g$ of an interval with finitely many turning points and with $h_{top}(g) > 0$ is semi-conjugate to a uniform $\lambda$-expander $PL(g)$ with the same topological entropy $h_{top}(g) = \log \lambda$.
-If $g$ is postcritically finite, so is $PL(g)$. \end{theorem} A criterion for conjugacy to a uniform expander was also obtained in \cite{parry66}.

-Uniform expanders may be thought of as one-dimensional analogues of pseudo-Anosov surface diffeomorphisms.
-For topological quadratic maps (i.e. maps with one turning point), this amounts to studying tent maps on the unit interval.
+At the moment, we do not have a good understanding of the shape of the postcritically finite Thurston set $\Omega_2^{pcf}$ and the analogously defined ``teapot'' $\Upsilon_2^{pcf}$; for example, we do not know if they exhibit persistence (as in the Persistence Theorem~\ref{mainthm:closurepersistence}) or connectivity (as in the Connectedness Theorem~\ref{mainthm:connected}).